Eligibility for Degree

 Final date for completion of requirements.

-For graduation, all requirements, scholastic and financial, must have been satisfied prior to the date stated in the university calendar.
+For graduation, all requirements, scholastic and financial, must be satisfied no later than the Friday preceding the degree award date.